 Management of invasive plants and animals occurs across all levels of government, by landholders and the broader community, and in organisations such as Natural Resource Management (NRM) groups, industry groups, Landcare groups, and universities.

-The Queensland Government is providing funding for two pilot projects that will foster regional collaboration by building and implementing shared governance structures for the management of invasive plants and animals at a regional level.
+Through the Better Partnerships Project, the Queensland Government is funding two pilot projects that will foster regional collaboration by building and implementing shared governance structures for the management of invasive plants and animals at a regional level.

-The Better Partnerships Project will collect data from the pilot projects to assist in developing a framework that will facilitate stronger, more robust regional collaboration between local governments, natural resource management groups and other interested parties.
+The Better Partnerships Project will collect data from the two pilot projects to develop a framework for more robust regional collaboration between local governments, natural resource management groups and other interested parties.

-It is expected that the framework will act as a guide for organisations wanting to develop strong partnerships, leading to comprehensive and collaborative regional biosecurity governance and planning that pools local resources to provide better biosecurity outcomes at a regional level.
+Ultimately, the framework will guide organisations in developing strong partnerships, leading to comprehensive and collaborative regional biosecurity governance and planning that pools local resources to provide better biosecurity outcomes at a regional level.

 A Project Board has been established by Biosecurity Queensland to oversee the Better Partnerships Project.
 The Project Board includes representatives from the Queensland University of Technology, the Local Government Association of Queensland and NRM Regions Queensland.

 The Regional Pest Management Group (RPMG) for the Burdekin Dry Tropics NRM region has identified an avenue to improve regional collaboration and associated management outcomes by focusing on the benefits of collective impact.
 The project will include updating the Regional Pest Management Strategy for the Burdekin Dry Tropics NRM region.
 Underpinning this revision will be the consideration of how RPMG governance arrangements can be improved to ensure the group is formally committed to demonstrating effective collaborative partnerships.
 An assessment of these improvements will be achieved by the delivery of operational pest management projects throughout the region.